Lichenostomus melanops cassidix

 First reintroduction of captive bred birds back into the wild occurs at Yellingbo.
 It was unsuccessful but much was learnt.

-Helmeted Honeyeaters go on display at the Healesville Sanctuary.
-The wild population increases to 90-100 birds with 15 potential breeding pairs in the captive group at Healesville Sanctuary.
+Helmeted Honeyeaters go on public display at Healesville Sanctuary.
+The captive breeding program remains off display.
+The wild population at Yellingbo increases to 90-100 birds with 15 potential breeding pairs in the captive group at Healesville Sanctuary.

 The first reintroduction of captive bred birds into former habitat occurs at Tonimbuk within Bunyip State Park.

-A plan is proposed to link the renamed Yellingbo Nature Conservation Reserve (YNCR) with Bunyip State Park along a revegetated Shepherd Creek.
+A plan is proposed to link the renamed Yellingbo Nature Conservation Reserve (YNCR) with Bunyip State Park (BSP) along a revegetated Shepherd Creek.
+Note: In 2021, YNCR was renamed to Yellingbo Nature Conservation Area (YNCA).

 Bushfires come within 300 metres of the release sites at Tonimbuk.
 Fortunately no birds are lost.
 The wild population decreases to around 70-80 birds at Yellingbo.
 The Friends investigate the possible purchase of land adjoining the Reserve.

 A forum is called to bring together all relevant parties to draw up a future habitat plan for the Yellingbo area.
-A 20ha property on the Woori Yallock Creek containing significant streamside habitat is purchased by the Judith Eardley Save Wildlife Association for a future extension to YNCR.
+A 20 hectare property on the Woori Yallock Creek containing significant streamside habitat is purchased by the Judith Eardley Save Wildlife Association for a future extension to Yellingbo Nature Conservation Reserve (YNCR).

 A further reintroduction program begins at Yellingbo with the release of seven Helmeted Honeyeaters.
 More releases follow at Yellingbo and Tonimbuk.
 Former Premier Joan Kirner launches the Woori Yallock Creek Local Area Plan which is designed to seek local landholders cooperation to protect and improve the natural habitat.